ioccc-src/winner/bugs.md

 needs `stdio.h` you could do `-include stdio.h`.
 Please leave a space after the `=` in the Makefile.
-You may also have extra long lines if this seems useful to make it a one-liner even if it kind of makes it longer than what the judges consider a one-liner.
+You may also have extra long lines if this seems useful to make it a one-liner even if it kind of makes it longer than what the judges consider a one-liner, at least within reason.
 Thank you!

 ### On layout of program source: